HashNuke/mail-to-json/NOTES.md

 ```

-On the whole, the `MailToJson.SmtpHandler` looks like [this](https://github.com/HashNuke/mail-to-json/blob/0b4988b55b99bce678c079e485e1d7f448b8e6a2/lib//mail_to_json/smtp_handler.ex).
+On the whole, the `MailToJson.SmtpHandler` looks like [this](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib//mail_to_json/smtp_handler.ex).

 ### Other miscellaneous modules and functions

-* To handle parsing mail data that is handed to us by gen_smtp, we have a [`MailToJson.MailParser`](https://github.com/HashNuke/mail-to-json/blob/0b4988b55b99bce678c079e485e1d7f448b8e6a2/lib/mail_to_json/mail_parser.ex) module.
+* To handle parsing mail data that is handed to us by gen_smtp, we have a [`MailToJson.MailParser`](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/mail_parser.ex) module.
 This is responsible for handing us an Elixir map of data, that we can encode to JSON.

-* In order to add some saner ways of sending mail, I've added `MailToJson.send_mail/4`
+* In order to send email in a sane way, I've added `MailToJson.send_mail/4`

-* The above required some utility functions in `lib/mail_to_json/utils.ex`, which look like this [this](https://github.com/HashNuke/mail-to-json/blob/0b4988b55b99bce678c079e485e1d7f448b8e6a2/lib/mail_to_json/utils.ex)
+* The above required some utility functions in `lib/mail_to_json/utils.ex`, which look like this [this](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/utils.ex)

 * Also added `MailToJson.test_mail/0` as a short-hand to send a test mail from localhost itself.
 This helps in testing and development :)

 ## Closing notes

+There's no security.
+There's no myriad of config options.
+We don't yet handle attachments.
+My console is screams a few warnings about unimplemented functions for the `:gen_smtp_server_session` behaviour.
+But...

 We built it ~!

+We can handle html and plain text emails.

-That is under 300 lines of code.
+This is under 300 lines of code.
 Along with primitives that come with OTP itself, Erlang and Elixir libraries have made it very easy for us to build a stripped down version of a relatively complex service.

 ## References